devrev-high/Final_Code/README.md

 3. The typical flow of any case involves the following calls: process_tool calls make_tool for each valid tool_name, make_tool calls update_arg_val for each valid argument name.

-For a more detailed explanation on how the converter works, please refer to the report.
+For a more detailed explanation on how the converter works, please refer to section A.1 of the report.

 <br>